edwinsanjaya/bci-finalproject/README.md

 _Explain the required environment and dependencies needed to run the code.
 Describe any configurable options or parameters within the code._

 Used software application:
 1. Jupyter Notebook: Works as a user interface for the classifier
-2. Python: To run the python programs and libraries, mainly working on feature extraction and classification
+2. Python v3.11: To run the python programs and libraries, mainly working on feature extraction and classification
-3. MATLAB: To pre-process the EEG signal before processed by Python
+3. MATLAB R2023a: To pre-process the EEG signal before processed by Python

 ### Configuration

 ### Execution

-_Provide instructions on how to execute the code._
+1. Have Jupyter Notebook, Jupyter and Python installed in the local device
+2. Install the required Python dependencies from requirement.txt
+3. Run main.ipynb

 ## Results